Angela Zigahl: Biography

 Angela Zigahl was born on 25 December 1885 in the town of Dirschel in Upper Silesia, then part of the Kingdom of Prussia within the German Empire.
 After attending the Bolts School in Dirschel and the lyceum in Ratibor, she began attending the girls school (oberlyzeum) in Duderstadt in the Province of Hanover.
-She later attended the University of Bonn, the University of Munich, and the University of Münster, studying "philosophy, German history, geography, and economics".
+She later attended the University of Bonn, the Ludwig-Maximilians-Universität München, and the University of Münster, studying "philosophy, German history, geography, and economics".
 Zigahl passed her state teaching examinations in 1915, and began teaching at the lyceum in Cologne.
 She later taught at the girls school in Neisse in Upper Silesia, where she became a studienrätin and educational counselor.

 In 1918, Zigahl was elected to the Neisse city council as a member of the Centre Party.
 She served on the city council until 1925, following her election to the Landtag of Prussia in the previous year's election, representing the Oppeln constituency.
 A member of the Association of Catholic German Teachers (VkdL), Zigahl primarily supported Catholic positions and promoted the interests of college-educated teachers during her tenure.
 In 1926, she spoke in support of a bill proposed by the state government which would limit the ability of married female civil servants to continue working in their positions, arguing that the majority of women voluntarily retired upon marriage.
 She also supported a proposed amendment to the bill which would allow these women to retain their pensions and would protect these positions from being filled by married men.
 While in the Landtag, Zigahl served on the Officials Committee, and in spring 1933, she was part of a parliamentary group investigating the furloughing of several Centre Party officials from Prussian ministerial offices.